 Mufti Jameel Farooq

-—The author is a teacher.
-He can be reached Mufti.email@example.com
+—The author is a writer and a social Commentator.
+He can be reached at: Mufti.email@example.com